gandradeiasi/Tetris-Clone/README.md

 Download Tetris.jar file and run it to play

-Arrow Keys - Move Tetramino
+Left, Right and Down Arrows - Move Tetramino

 Z - Rotate Left

-X - Rotate Right
+X or Up Arrow - Rotate Right

 C or Space - Drop Tetramino